mapl/documentation/usage.rst

 - **Star/Unstar**: Add/Remove entry to/from bookmarks
 - **Original**: Open original entry link in a new tab

-.. note::  Since the version 2.0.7, the link "Save" will be shown only if integrations are configured.
+.. note::  Since the version 2.0.7, the link "Save" will be shown only if at least one integration is configured.

 Article View
 ~~~~~~~~~~~~